Tyhcass/academicweb/content/about/header/index.md

 <!-- this is a subheadline -->
 Thanks for stopping by!

 I am a Ph.D. candidate in the Department of Political Science at the University of Iowa.
 I specialize in comparative politics and political methodology.
 My research attempts to understand the interaction between public opinion and policymaking, policy output, policy outcomes and policy feedback as a process in governance from comparative perspective.
-Specificially, I focus on public health and redistribution policy.
+Specifically, I focus on public health and economic policy.

-My method interets include latent variable measurements in public opinion and machine-learning in Non-traditional data.
-You can check out my [CV](https://github.com/Tyhcass/cvtemplate/blob/master/CassTai_CV.pdf) here and learn more about my research interests in [publications](/publication).
+My method interest includes latent variable measurements in public opinion, Bayesian Analysis, and machine-learning in Non-traditional data.
+You can check out my [CV](https://github.com/Tyhcass/cvtemplate/blob/master/CassTai_CV.pdf) here and learn more about my research interests in [papers](/publication).

 <i class="fas fa-graduation-cap pr2"></i>Ph.D. in Political Science  &#8729;